electron/electron/docs/api/sandbox-option.md

 compatible with the sandbox.

-A sandboxed renderer doesn't have a node.js environment running and doesn't expose javascript APIs to client code.
-The only exception is the preload script, which has access to a subset of electron renderer API.
+A sandboxed renderer doesn't have a node.js environment running and doesn't expose node.js JavaScript APIs to client code.
+The only exception is the preload script, which has access to a subset of the electron renderer API.

-Another difference is that sandboxed renderers don't modify any of the default javascript APIs.
-Consequently, some APIs such as `window.open` will work as they do in chromium(no `BrowserWindowProxy`).
+Another difference is that sandboxed renderers don't modify any of the default JavaScript APIs.
+Consequently, some APIs such as `window.open` will work as they do in chromium (i.e. they do not return a `BrowserWindowProxy`).

 ## Example

-Create a sandboxed window, simply pass `sandbox: true` to `webPreferences`:
+To create a sandboxed window, simply pass `sandbox: true` to `webPreferences`:

 ```js
 let win